-Officers respond to a wide variety of calls that may be time consuming but unrelated to crime or law enforcement activities.
-Consistent with prior years, a large percentage of calls for service are non-criminal related but still require the officer's time.
+Officers respond to a wide variety of calls, many of which may be unrelated to crime or law enforcement activities but are time consuming for the officers.
+For the first time in many years, the majority of calls received are criminal in nature.